Tag Archives: Daniel Bruhl

 Colonia (2015), Emma Watson

-Well paced and acted, my favourite things about director Florian Gallenberger’s movie are the tension and suspense which builds up nicely till the very end.
+Well-paced and acted, my favourite things about director Florian Gallenberger’s movie are the tension and suspense, which builds up nicely till the very end.
 Another highlight is the information about the dynamics of power and the madness that often takes place within the walls of cults such as Colonia Dignidad.

 I’m glad that I can finally say I’ve seen Emma Watson in a film I like; a film other than Seth Rogen’s This Is The End (2013), which I love.
 In case you were wondering, ‘what about Harry Potter?’
-Yeah, I’m not into those films, at all.
+Yeah, unfortunately, I’m not into those films, at all.

-Watch it because it’s gripping.
+Watch Colonia because it’s gripping.

-Happy Film Loving 🙂
+Happy Film Loving,

 G

-COLONIA (2015): New Trailer Starring Emma Watson & Daniel Brühl
+COLONIA (2015): New Trailer Starring Emma Watson, Daniel Brühl…

 Colonia (2015), Emma Watson